Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Preliminaries

-\subsection{Assessing Probabilistic Fit}
+\subsection{Assessing probabilistic fit}

-As discussed above, calibration is not a sufficient condition for a well-fit probabilistic model.
-Rather than use calibration to evaluate a model, we propose a point-wise condition that more fully captures the desiderata of supervised learning --- a model that closely approximates (or is congruent with) the true conditional distribution for any input-output pair:
+Since calibration is not a sufficient condition for a well-fit probabilistic model, we propose to evaluate with a point-wise condition that more fully captures how well a model approximates (or is congruent with) the true conditional distribution for any input-output pair:

 \begin{definition} A conditional distribution $f(x)$ output by a probabilistic model $f: \mathcal{X} \rightarrow \mathcal{P}_{\mathcal{Y}}$ is \textup{congruent} with the true, data-generating distribution $(X, Y)$ if $P_{Y|X=x} = f(x)$.
 A model $f$ is \textup{conditionally congruent} (otherwise called \textup{point-wise congruent}) if, for all $x \in \mathcal{X}$, $f(x)$ is congruent. \end{definition}